padawong/Don-t-be-Shellfish/assn2_readme.md

 List of bugs we came across:
 - Why exit had to be entered N times in order for it to actually exit
+- Ending a command regardless of length with a semicolon throws an error.